-The research theme Population Dyanmics within the department of Evolutionary and Population Biology focuses on two subthemes: (i) population biology of trophic interactions in species communities and (ii) eco-evolutionary dynamics.
+The research theme Population Dynamics within the department of Evolutionary and Population Biology focuses on three subthemes: (i) population biology of trophic interactions in species communities, (ii) eco-evolutionary dynamics, iii) population genetics.

 Population biology of trophic interactions